© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Steane medieval village is a scheduled monument protected by Historic England under reference 1418381.
 View the official record →

-Steane medieval village is a deserted medieval settlement in Northamptonshire that preserves earthwork remains of the former habitation and field systems of a medieval community.
+Steane medieval village is a deserted settlement located in Northamptonshire that represents a significant example of medieval occupation subsequently abandoned, likely during the period of agricultural reorganisation in the early modern period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1418381.

 Steane medieval village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1418381.